Westies: Coonan and Featherstone

 During the late 1970s, Coonan tightened the alliance between the Westies and the Gambinos, then run by Paul Castellano.
 Coonan's main contact was Roy DeMeo.
-In 1979 both Coonan and Featherstone were acquitted of the murder of a bartender, Harold Whitehead.
+In 1979, both Coonan and Featherstone were acquitted of the murder of a bartender, Harold Whitehead.
 Another Westie (and top enforcer), James McElroy, was acquitted of the murder of a Teamster in 1980.

-Although both Westies leaders were imprisoned in 1980 — Coonan on gun possession charges, Featherstone on a federal counterfeiting rap — the gambling, loansharking, and union shakedowns continued on the West Side.
+Although both Westies leaders were imprisoned in 1980—Coonan on gun possession charges, Featherstone on a federal counterfeiting rap—the gambling, loansharking, and union shakedowns continued on the West Side.
 After DeMeo himself was murdered, Coonan's Gambino connection became Daniel Marino, a capo from Brooklyn.
 Coonan eventually interacted directly with John Gotti, who took over the Gambinos after Castellano's murder in December 1985.
 Gotti appointed Joe Watts as the liaison to the Westies.
 From time to time, the Westies worked for the Gambinos as a contract killer squad.

 Featherstone was convicted of murder in early 1986 and began cooperating with the government in hopes of getting the conviction overturned, and because he believed the rest of the Westies had framed him for the murder.
 The information he and his wife Sissy provided, and the recordings they helped make, achieved this aim.
-In September 1986 the prosecutor who oversaw Featherstone's conviction told the presiding judge that post-conviction investigation had revealed that Featherstone was innocent.
+In September 1986, the prosecutor who oversaw Featherstone's conviction told the presiding judge that post-conviction investigation had revealed that Featherstone was innocent.
 The judge overturned the verdict.
-At that point the information provided by the Featherstones resulted in the arrest of Coonan and several other Westies on state charges of murder and other crimes.
+At that point, the information provided by the Featherstones resulted in the arrest of Coonan and several other Westies on state charges of murder and other crimes.

-Shortly afterward, federal prosecutor Rudolph Giuliani announced a devastating RICO indictment against Coonan and others for criminal activities going back twenty years.
+Shortly afterward, federal prosecutor Rudy Giuliani announced a devastating RICO indictment against Coonan and others for criminal activities going back twenty years.
 Featherstone testified in open court for four weeks in the trial that began in September 1987 and concluded with major convictions in 1988.
 Coonan was sentenced to sixty years in prison on assorted charges.
-Other leading gang members were also sentenced to long prison terms, including McElroy, who was sentenced to 60 years, and Richard "Mugsy" Ritter, a career criminal sentenced to 40 years on loan-sharking and drug related charges.
+Other leading gang members were also sentenced to long prison terms, including McElroy, who was sentenced to 60 years, and Richard "Mugsy" Ritter, a career criminal sentenced to 40 years on loan-sharking and drug-related charges.